chejholloway/authentic/README.md

 technologies / frameworks / libraries that you are most comfortable with.
 We just ask that **this be implemented in React**, and not in another framework, like Vue/Angular/Ember/etc.

-**Note:** Please add tests!
-The project will be considered incomplete if you do not have any tests written.

 ## What are we looking for?

 Some questions to think about: